-A section of the Colorado River saw a burst of water in late-June as a group of reservoir operators teamed up with Mother Nature to improve habitat for endangered fish.
+Thanks to above-average snowpack this past winter in the northern and central mountains, a section of the Colorado River saw a burst of water in early-June as a group of reservoir operators teamed up with Mother Nature to improve habitat for endangered fish.

-As part of the Coordinated Reservoir Operations program, Denver Water, Aurora Water, Colorado Springs Utilities, Northern Water and the U.S. Bureau of Reclamation worked together to either release large amounts of water from their reservoirs or stopped diverting water for a short period of time.
-The coordinated effort bolstered the existing natural rush of water down the river from melting snow in the mountains above.
+As part of the Coordinated Reservoir Operations program, Denver Water, Aurora Water, Colorado Springs Utilities, Northern Water and the U.S. Bureau of Reclamation worked together to either release extra amounts of water from their reservoirs or stopped diverting water from rivers and streams for a period of time.

-The combined effort created a surge of water that came together at a 15-mile stretch of the Colorado River near Palisade.
+The combined effort created a pulse of water that came together at a 15-mile stretch of the Colorado River near Palisade in Mesa County.

-The surge helps the river’s ecosystem, which has been affected by water being diverted from the Colorado River and its tributaries over the years.
+The pulse helped the river’s ecosystem, which has been affected by water being diverted from the Colorado River and its tributaries over the years.

-The Coordinated Reservoir Operations program began in 1995 when the water suppliers got together to improve conditions for four species of endangered fish, the bonytail, the Colorado pikeminnow, the humpback chub and the razorback sucker.
+The Coordinated Reservoir Operations, also known as CROS, program began in 1995 when the water managers looked for ideas to improve conditions for four species of endangered fish; the bonytail, the Colorado pikeminnow, the humpback chub and the razorback sucker.

-This year marked the 11th time since 1995 that reservoir operators have been able to coordinate their operations to create higher-than-normal flows on the Colorado River.
+The 2020 effort marked the 12th time since 1995 that reservoir operators have been able to coordinate their operations on the Colorado River.
 The voluntary operations are coordinated by staff at the Colorado Water Conservation Board.

-Before the program started, each reservoir operator had their own schedule for capturing water from the rivers and releasing extra water downstream.
+Before the program started, each reservoir operator had its own schedule for capturing water from the rivers and releasing extra water downstream.

 “Reservoir operators realized that if all of us worked together, we could do something to help these endangered fish,” said Travis Bray, an environmental scientist from Denver Water.
 “Improving this stretch of river was critical to the survival of all four species.”

-Reservoirs that contributed to this year’s coordinated release of water to the Colorado River included Denver Water’s Dillon and Williams Fork reservoirs along with the Green Mountain, Homestake, Ruedi, Wolford Mountain and Windy Gap reservoirs.
+Reservoirs that can contribute to the coordinated release of water into the Colorado River include Denver Water’s Williams Fork Reservoir along with Green Mountain, Homestake, Ruedi, Willow Creek, Wolford Mountain and Windy Gap reservoirs.

-“After big snow years, more water comes through our reservoirs than we can store,” said Cindy Brady, water supply engineer at Denver Water.
-“With the abundance of water this year, we were able to fill our reservoirs for water supply and send the extra water downstream to help the fish habitat.”
+“Typically during above average snow seasons, more water comes through our reservoirs than we can store,” said Cindy Brady, water supply engineer at Denver Water.
+“When snow conditions allow, we are able to fill our reservoirs for water supply and send the extra water downstream to help the fish habitat.”